Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/get-started/rate-limiting.md

 ## Create a rate-limiting KongPlugin

-Configuring plugins with {{ site.kic_product_name }} is different compared to how you'd do it with {{ kic.base_gateway }}.
+Configuring plugins with {{ site.kic_product_name }} is different compared to how you'd do it with {{ site.base_gateway }}.
 Rather than attaching a configuration directly to a service or route, you create a `KongPlugin` definition and then annotate your Kubernetes resource with the `konghq.com/plugins` annotation.

 {:.note}
 > This tutorial uses the [Rate Limiting](/hub/kong-inc/rate-limiting/) <span class="badge free"></span> plugin.
 The [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced) <span class="badge enterprise"></span> plugin is also available.
 The advanced version provides additional features such as support for the sliding window algorithm and advanced Redis support for greater performance.